Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 9. LPG gas bottle storage must prevent falling, movement or physical damage by storing them in approved cages/racks, securing the cylinders with LPG gas cylinder safety chains or using other approved retention methods.

-10. Placarding of gas bottle storage areas is required by the gas bottle storage regulations (propane tank safety regulations) when the combined capacity of the LPG gas cylinder storage exceeds 500 litres of water capacity.
+10. Placarding of gas bottle storage areas is required by the gas bottle storage requirements when the combined capacity of the LPG gas cylinder storage exceeds 500 litres of water capacity.

 An SDS for LPG should be located in close proximity to the LPG gas cylinder storage area for fast reference in a gas bottle safety emergency